Family go to police after baby's death at Auckland Hospital: 'You just play through it all in your head'

 Theo's death comes amid a separate investigation at the country's biggest hospital, launched after a cluster of other unexpected deaths.

-Four women died during or soon after pregnancy this year, a Weekend Herald investigation has revealed, with three happening after level 3 restrictions began on March 23.
+Four women died during or soon after pregnancy this year, a Weekend Herald investigation has revealed , with three happening after level 3 restrictions began on March 23.

 One maternal death was recorded in the previous three years.
 Hospital bosses have ordered an overarching review, saying all women had one-on-one care and the causes don't appear related, but it's crucial to identify if there are any systemic problems.